dimkr/tootik/FEDERATION.md

 tootik's actors have a traditional RSA key under `publicKey`, plus an Ed25519 key and a post-quantum ML-DSA-44 key under `assertionMethod`, as described in [FEP-521a](https://codeberg.org/fediverse/fep/src/branch/main/fep/521a/fep-521a.md).

 By default, tootik uses `draft-cavage-http-signatures` when it signs outgoing requests.
-It starts using RFC9421 (with Ed25519, if possible) when talking to a particular server once these capabilities are 'discovered' in one of several ways:
+It starts using RFC9421 (with Ed25519 or ML-DSA-44, if possible) when talking to a particular server once these capabilities are 'discovered' in one of several ways:
 * When at least one actor on the server advertises support for these capabilities using [FEP-844e](https://codeberg.org/fediverse/fep/src/branch/main/fep/844e/fep-844e.md); tootik assumes this information is true although it's perfectly possible for a server to be behind a reverse proxy that drops the `Signature-Input` header
-* It remembers which servers responded with `200 OK` or `202 Accepted` to a `POST` request signed with RFC9421, with or without Ed25519
+* It remembers which servers responded with `200 OK` or `202 Accepted` to a `POST` request signed with RFC9421, Ed25519 or ML-DSA-44
 * When it accepts a RFC9421-signed (with or without Ed25519) request from another server, it assumes this server also supports incoming requests signed like this
 -* It does **not** implement ['double-knocking'](https://swicg.github.io/activitypub-http-signature/#how-to-upgrade-supported-versions) to detect RFC9421 support, because it's uncommon and this mechanism is very likely to double the number of outgoing requests; instead, tootik randomly (see `RFC9421Threshold`, `Ed25519Threshold` and `MLDSA44Threshold`) tries RFC9421, Ed25519 and ML-DSA-44 in `POST` requests to servers that still haven't advertised or demonstrated support, to prevent deadlock if these servers are waiting too